Winsford: Governance

+Administrative history

+The settlement of Winsford historically straddled two townships.
+The part east of the River Weaver was in the Wharton township, which formed part of the parish of Davenham.
+The part west of the River Weaver was in the Over township and parish.
+In 1875, a local government district called Winsford was created, administered by an elected local board.
+The district covered the combined area of the Over and Wharton townships.
+Such districts were reconstituted as urban districts under the Local Government Act 1894.
+In 1936, the civil parishes within the district were also united into a single parish of Winsford matching the urban district, and there were various adjustments to the boundaries with neighbouring parishes.

+Winsford Urban District was abolished in 1974 under the Local Government Act 1972.
+The area became part of the new district (borough after 1988) of Vale Royal.
+A successor parish called Winsford covering the area of the former urban district was created, with its parish council taking the name Winsford Town Council.

+In 2009, Cheshire West and Chester Council was created, taking over the functions of the borough council and Cheshire County Council, which were both abolished.

 Geography

 A small area in the south of the civil parish falls within the Weaver Valley Area of Special County Value.

 Weather

 Winsford's climate is temperate with few extremes.
 The average temperature is slightly above the average for the United Kingdom, as is the average amount of sunshine.
 The average annual rainfall is slightly below the average for the United Kingdom.
-On an annual basis there are few days when snow lies on the ground, although there are some days of air frost.
+On an annual basis, there are few days when snow lies on the ground, although there are some days of air frost.